Amber1sT/HelloWorld/README.md

   getting over it with Typora
   learning git
   forgetting Markdown...
-- interest is best teacher?Practice makes perfect.
+- interest is the best teacher?Practice makes perfect.